KarlNosworthy/freeagent_client/README.md

 ```java
 FreeAgentCompany company = freeAgentClient.getCompany();
 ```
-  **NOTE:** The FreeAgent API only allows read access to the Company information and therefor so does this client.
+  **NOTE:** The FreeAgent API only allows read access to the Company information and therefore so does this client.

 ## Contacts